emrecanduran/RFM-Analysis-Wonderful-Wines-Of-The-World/README.md

 The RFM model, which stands for Recency, Frequency, and Monetary Value, is a powerful customer segmentation technique commonly used in marketing and business analytics.

-//Note//: In general, RFM analysis does not rely on normality assumptions for the data.
+- Note: In general, RFM analysis does not rely on normality assumptions for the data.
 However, in this specific case, the data exhibited high skewness.
 To address this issue, I applied a log transformation, which effectively reduced the skewness and made the data more symmetrical.
 I believe that this approach can lead to more accurate segmentation and yield improved results.

 ## Dataset